 It is great for the beginners also because it is much gentler on your wrists and shoulders.
-Your forearms might need to get used to a bit of contact in the initial phases, however in the long run, working out with kettlebells tends to be easier on your joints and doesn’t strain your body as you increase the intensity of your exercise.
+Your forearms might need a bit of getting used to contact in the initial phases, however in the long run, working out with kettlebells tends to be easier on your joints and doesn’t strain your body as you increase the intensity of your exercise.

 Physical therapists value the movement advantage through the use of kettlebells.
-Kettlebell exercises help you learn to move better, stronger and safer since the movements are natural to the body’s range of motions.
-It also helps you get out of certain unhealthy postures which come with today’s lifestyle and jumpstart better movements to improve your posture.
+Kettlebell exercises help you learn to move better, stronger and safer since the movements are natural to the body’s range of motion.
+It also helps you get out of certain unhealthy postures which come with today’s lifestyle and jump-start better movements to improve your posture.